 - Unlawfully enters a construction site, domestic violence center, agricultural research site, or horticultural site

-When this is alleged to have occured, a Palm Beach County trespassing lawyer should be consulted.
+When trespassing is alleged to have occurred, a West Palm Beach lawyer should be consulted.

 Potential Trespassing Defenses